rdbo/jnihook/README.md

 To build this, you can either compile all the files in `src` into your project, or use CMake to build a static library, which can be compiled into your project.

-NOTE: This requires C++20, which is available on newer versions of Visual Studio and GCC.
+NOTE: This requires C++17, which is available on newer versions of Visual Studio and GCC.

 The steps ahead are for building a static library with CMake.

+1. Setup your `JAVA_HOME` environment variable.
+It will be used for accessing `jni.h`, `jvmti.h`, and linking the `jvm` library.
+On Linux, it's usually on `/usr/lib/jvm/<java release>`, and on Windows at `%ProgramFiles%\Java\jdk-<version>`.

-1. Create a build directory inside the root directory of the repository and enter it:
+2. Create a build directory inside the root directory of the repository and enter it:

 NOTE: Use the `x64 Native Tools Command Prompt` on Windows.
 ```